t4tanzil/Tavel-Planner/README.md

       Add, edit, and delete attractions.
       Add, edit, and delete hotels.
       Manage bookings.

-10.It has Facebook, Google Authentication and Create edit delete details are now have access roles and features for admins and users
+10.It has Facebook, Google Authentication and Create edit delete details are now have access roles and features for admins and users.

 This travel planner application provides a complete end-to-end solution for planning trips with proper database relationships, cascading deletes for maintaining data integrity, and a responsive user interface.